wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 * Skype Call - Visitors can skype call you directly
 * **Combo of fastest live chat, VoIP phone and social toolbar**
 * Fully customizable - colors, themes, templates, position
+* Plugins to integrate with zendesk, salesforce, ZOHO CRM and many other CRM, help desk and billing systems

 **Why should I install ClickDesk live support plugin?**